AnevRensburg/AnevRensburg/README.md

 ### Telegram Messaging App
 Full-stack application that sends and receives messages to telegram.
-I'm building this application to make use of the various full-stack related topics that I've learned I'm using the MEAN stack
+I'm building this application to make use of the various full-stack related topics that I've learned.
-* Angular
-* Nodejs with Expressjs
+I'm using the MEAN stack; Angular, Nodejs with Expressjs and MongoDb.
-* MongoDb

 I'm making use of the following key concepts and technologies:
 * Angular routing